mylabpcb/myCPU/pages/en/mycpu/introduction.md

 {: style="text-align: justify"}

 #### Module Layouts
 According to the BUS module design and thanks to the modular architecture, you can reorganize the myCPU modules plugging them among different physical layouts.
-This feature lets you to customize the layout of your myCPU more near your preferences.
+This feature lets you customize the layout of your myCPU more near your preferences.
 In my case I prefer place the clock module at the bottom of the layout, the BUS manager at the top and the memory block composed by MAR and SRAM modules at bottom as well to get more easy access to switches.
 {: style="text-align: justify"}

 In addition to customize the distribution of the modules, you can choose the orientation of the layout: vertical or horizontal.